Visa Interchange Rates 2024: What You Need To Know

 Consider surcharging

 This is where CardX by Stax comes in.
-CardX provides a turnkey, fully compliant surcharging solution that makes it easy to implement and manage a surcharge program across your storefront or online checkout.
+CardX provides a turnkey, compliant surcharging solution that makes it easy to implement and manage a surcharge program across your storefront or online checkout.

 When used thoughtfully, surcharging can be a powerful way to preserve margins, especially for merchants in industries with tight pricing structures or frequent credit card use.